-MachinimaSound – Legacy tracks are free to use with crediting the artist.
-Other songs can be purchased for use in streams.
+MachinimaSound – Legacy tracks are free to use, so long as you provide the required links and credit the artist.
+Other songs can be individually purchased for use in streams.

 Popskyy – Mega Pack 1 contains 106 electronic/chiptune songs for free (name your price).
 Additional albums available for purchase.
 All songs can be used for streaming, videos, etc but link attribution is required.